nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Support for UIA notification event introduced in Version 1709.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update.
 * Announcing tooltips from universal apps.
-* Handling tab switches in Sets in Redstone 5.
+* Handling tab switches in Sets in Redstone 5 (builds 17627 through 17692)
+* Recognizing dialogs powered by XAML and various frameworks.

 We'll meet various UIA controls and workarounds throughout this article.